 Seng House is located at 214 Tanjong Katong Road, Singapore 437007.
 Website here.

 There’s no better way to start the year than with some food that’s good for your body and your soul.
-Coupled with the fact that Chinese New Year’s just around the corner, Yue Bai is our choice pick for a delicious meal that’s bound to set the stage for a year of good health.
+Coupled with the fact that Chinese New Year’s is just around the corner, Yue Bai is our choice pick for a delicious meal that’s bound to set the stage for a year of good health.
 Co-owner and chef Lee Hongwei has dreamed up a medley of dishes built on the foundation of Dietary Therapy, using food to enhance the well-being of those who consume it.

 After snacking on addictive plates of Crispy Burdock that’s been tossed with sesame seeds and seven-spice powder, nourish your body with a hearty Double-boiled Silkie Chicken Soup that’s been enhanced with jasmine flowers, dried longan and wolfberries.
 Our personal favourite?
-The Herbal Poached Rice, Atlantic Cod, Black Fungus.
+The Herbal Poached Rice, Atlantic Cod, and Black Fungus.

 33 Duxton Rd, Singapore 089497.
 Website here.

 Inspired by the rich culinary history of the region, Quay House looks to create a medley of dishes through the use of time-honoured techniques such as open-fire cooking, fermentation, and ageing.
 Take for instance the Balinese Kampung Chicken, a flavourful dish that’s been wood-fire grilled to an aromatic charred finish, but not before it’s been marinated in a spice paste that’s made of chilli and a range of fragrant Southeast Asian herbs, of course.
-Other highlights on the menu include the Quay House Duck 2 Ways, where the aged duck breast is smoked for six hours over lychee-wood before being served alongside a duck confit, and finished with a rich Nonya gravy.
+Other highlights on the menu include the Quay House Duck 2 Ways, where the aged duck breast is smoked for six hours over lychee wood before being served alongside a duck confit, and finished with a rich Nonya gravy.

 (Image credit: @quayhousesg via Instagram)